cozy/cozy-stack/doc/architecture.md

 The applications can put some notifications for the user.
 That goes from a reminder for a meeting in 10 minutes to a suggestion to update your app.

+### Real-time `/real-time`

+This endpoint can be use to subscribe for real-time events.
+An application that shows items of a specific doctype can listen for this doctype to be notified of all the changes for this doctype.
+For example, the calendar app can listen for all the events and if a synchronization with the mobile adds a new event, the app will be notified and can show this new event.

+### Status `/status`

+It's here just to say that the API is up and that it can access the CouchDB databases.

 Serverless apps
 ---------------